Relative Fontaine-Messing theory over power series rings: Introduction

-To establish the comparison map $\iota$, we extend the method of Fontaine-Messing via syntomic cohomology to our base ring $R$.
-Classically, the key point is to show that $\rH^i_{\syn} (X_{\cO_\Kbar}, S_n ^{[i]}) \simeq \rH ^i _\et (X_{\Kbar}, \Z/p ^n \Z (i))$, where $S_n^{[i]}$ are certain sheaves on the syntomic site defined via the divided power Frobenii.
-This is achieved by first constructing a morphism, and then a computation of $p$-adic vanishing cycles yields an isomorphism.
+To establish the comparison map $\iota$, we extend the method of Fontaine--Messing via syntomic cohomology to our base ring $R$.
+Classically, the key point is to show $\rH^i_{\syn} (X_{\cO_\Kbar}, S_n ^{[i]}) \simeq \rH ^i _\et (X_{\Kbar}, \Z/p ^n \Z (i))$, where $S_n^{[i]}$ are certain sheaves on the syntomic site defined via the divided power Frobenii.
+This is achieved by first constructing a morphism, and a computation of $p$-adic vanishing cycles yields an isomorphism.
 Our relative setting, while philosophically similar, is complicated by the fact that the ring $R_n$ is not perfect.
-In particular, basic computations dealing with the relevant crystalline cohomology groups are difficult and, in particular, even the construction of $S_n^{[i]}$ in our setting becomes complicated.
-Our approach is to first descend to the intermediate ring $\wt R$ (which is by definition the perfection of $R$), and then compare the latter with $R$.
+In particular, basic computations dealing with the relevant crystalline cohomology groups are more involved, and the construction of $S_n^{[i]}$ becomes complicated.
+Our approach is to first descend to the intermediate ring $\wt R \coloneqq W(\widetilde{R}_1)$ where $\widetilde{R}_1$ denotes the perfection of $R_1$, and then compare the latter with $R$.
 This allows us to construct a comparison map as in the classical case.
-However, we do not have an analog of the classical computations of $p$-adic vanishing cycles in our relative setting.
-Instead, we show that our comparison map is an isomorphism using the map $b_g$.
+On the other hand, instead of having an analog of the classical computations of $p$-adic vanishing cycles, we show that our comparison map is an isomorphism using the map $b_g$.

-We remark that passing to the classical case via $b_g$ can also be done over a more general base ring: if $S$ is a $p$-torsion free ring equipped with Frobenius such that $(p)$ is a prime ideal, then there is a $\varphi$-equivariant map $b_g: S \rightarrow W(k_g)$ where $k_g$ is the perfection of $\mathrm{Frac}(S/pS)$.
+We remark that passing to the classical case via $b_g$ can also be done over a more general base ring: if $S$ is a $p$-torsion free ring equipped with a lift of Frobenius such that $(p)$ is a prime ideal, then there is a $\varphi$-equivariant map $b_g\colon S \rightarrow W(k_g)$ lifting the natural map $S/pS \rightarrow k_g$, where $k_g$ is the perfection of $\mathrm{Frac}(S/pS)$.
 In the context of $p$-divisible groups, such reductions via $b_g$ are used in \cite{moon-BTdeform} for example.
 We expect that our method can also be used to prove results analogous to Theorem \ref{thm-main} in the general relative setting (not necessarily over power-series rings).
-This will be in our forthcoming work.